-Cherice Bock teaches courses in social justice and Christian earthkeeping at Portland Seminary and is a Ph.D. student in environmental studies at Antioch University New England.
+Cherice Bock teaches courses at Portland Seminary, is on the faculty of the Oregon Extension, and is a Ph.D. candidate in environmental studies at Antioch University New England.

 Posts By This Author